-Young star of popular Nevada ‘owl cam’ OK after 2-story jump
+Young star of popular Nevada ‘Owl Cam’ OK after 2-story jump

 As NDOW notes below the YouTube feed, “No matter how good the wildlife rehab centers are, the owlets’ natural parents are always the best choice to raise them.”

-But owl-cam viewers be warned: In the natural world, happy endings are never guaranteed.
+But viewers should be warned: In the natural world, happy endings are never guaranteed.

-Like any vulnerable owlet that leaves the nest before its ready, Nevada’s youngest reality star could “find itself at the bottom of the food chain,” Keller said.
+Like any owlet that leaves the nest before it’s ready, Nevada’s youngest reality star could “find itself at the bottom of the food chain,” Keller said.

 Contact Henry Brean at hbrean@reviewjournal.com or 702-383-0350.
 Follow @RefriedBrean on Twitter.